This post may contain affiliate links. See my disclosure policy.

 To make this Hungarian Goulash Recipe, simply:

 1. Prepare the ingredients.
-Seed and chop your bell peppers (I recommend using red, yellow or orange peppers), onion, tomatoes, and carrots.
-Prepare the stew meat by chopping into small chunks.
+Seed and chop your bell peppers (I recommend red, yellow, or orange), onion, tomatoes, and carrots.
+Prepare the stew meat by chopping it into small chunks.

 • You’ll typically find smaller chunks of beef in traditional Hungarian goulash.
-As you can see, I decided to keep my chunks of meat a little larger, approximately 1/2 – 1 inch or so.
+As you can see, I decided to keep my chunks of meat a little larger, approximately 1/2 to 1 inch.

 2. Sauté the onions.
 Heat a large pot or Dutch oven over medium heat.
 Add the butter and olive oil and cook the onions until soft, approximately 6-8 minutes.
 Stir often.

 3. Cook the paprika.
-Reduce heat to low (or completely remove from heat) and sprinkle the onions with paprika.
-Mix well to combine and cook on LOW as this will bring out the flavors of the paprika rather than turn it bitter.
+Reduce the heat to low (or completely remove from the heat) and sprinkle the onions with paprika.
+Mix well to combine, then cook on LOW, as this will bring out the paprika’s flavors rather than make it bitter.

 4. Cook the beef and garlic.
-Increase heat to medium-high.
-Immediately add the beef, mixing well.
-Cook the beef for 5 minutes, or until no longer pink in the middle (cooking times will vary depending on the size of beef chunks).
+Increase the heat to medium-high.
+Immediately add the beef and mix well.
+Cook the beef for 5 minutes, or until no longer pink in the middle (cooking times will vary depending on the size of the beef chunks).
 Add the garlic and mix well to combine.
 Cook, stirring continuously, for approximately 1 minute.

 5. Add the carrots and bell peppers.
 Cook for 3-4 minutes, stirring often.

 7. Simmer.
-Reduce heat to low and simmer, covered, for approximately 45-60 minutes (longer if possible).
+Reduce the heat to low and simmer, covered, for approximately 45-60 minutes (longer if possible).

 Can you freeze Hungarian Goulash?

 Yes.
-This Hungarian Goulash recipe is fabulous up to 3-4 days leftover stored in the refrigerator and up to 3 months in the freezer.
+This Hungarian Goulash recipe is fabulous, with leftovers stored in the refrigerator for 3-4 days and in the freezer for up to 3 months.

 Large white bowl filled with Hungarian goulash with thick chunks of beef, egg noodles, and topped with sour cream.